Spoiler Alert: Analysis of Superman & Batman

 Superman’s worldview is a positive, optimistic one with strong altruistic principles that are supposedly human but his alter ego Clark Kent only acts human by becoming somewhat physically weaker, wearing glasses and with an ‘average’ life.
 This reinforces Superman’s god-like SUPERhumanity, that he apparently has extra knowledge about humanity or that his dream of perfection can ultimately be achieved.
 However, the problem will always be in defining what is perfection?
 It is similar to this notion of normality that we disabled people don’t seem to live up to so we are classed as abnormal.
-Superman becoming human by ‘faking’ being a ‘normal’ human by becoming weaker completely undermines disability as it perpetuates society’s notion that disabled people cannot reach ‘normal’ let alone perfection.
-Perfection is in the eye of the beholder, I cannot physically done many simple tasks but I feel perfect or content in my life.
+Superman becoming human by ‘faking’ being a ‘normal’ human by becoming weaker completely undermines normality, the metaphor for disability as it perpetuates society’s notion that disabled people cannot reach ‘normal’ let alone perfection.
+Perfection is in the eye of the beholder, I cannot physically do many simple tasks but I feel perfect or content in my life.
 Perfection is ultimately down to the perception of your own happiness and that can only be truly found within.
 There are more flaws in Superman’s ideals in comparison to a more character flawed Batman.

 (to Superman) “Everyone looks up to you.
 They listen to you.
 If you tell them to fight, they’ll fight.
 But they need to be inspired.
 And let’s face it “Superman”… the last time you really inspired anyone — was when you were dead.”